 Grab two articles of clothing (or even a towel) – one white and the other off-white.
-While wearing NO makeup, decide which color complements your skin tone best?
+While wearing NO makeup, decide which colour complements your skin tone best?
 If it’s the pure-white shade, your undertones are warm.
-If the cream color suits you more (because the white washes you out), then you have cool undertones.
+If the cream colour suits you more (because the white washes you out), then you have cool undertones.
 If both flatter you just the same, you’re neutral!

 The Vein Test:

 Look at the veins on your wrists.
 If they’re green, then you have warm undertones.
 If your veins are blue, then you have cool undertones.
 Do you have both colours or do they appear to be blue-green?
 Then you have neutral undertones.

 Still not sure?
 Here’s one more for good measure!

 The Jewellery Test:

 If gold jewellery enhances your complexion, then you’re likely on the warmer side, if silver jewellery looks best on your skin tone, then you have cool undertones.

 If you have naturally pale skin, you’ll want to go easy on the blusher if you’re to avoid a clown-like look.
 Ideal hues for those with paler skin tones include soft pink, peach or coral — more specifically, warm skin tones look best in peach and coral while cool tones look best in rosy pinks and light mauves.